-On today’s date in 1932, Canada’s Post Office Department (now Canada Post) issued a 20-cent Special Delivery stamp (Scott #E5).
+On today’s date in 1932, Canada’s Post Office Department (now Canada Post) issued a 20-cent “Special Delivery” stamp (Scott #E5).

-Special Delivery stamps, which were issued in Canada between 1898 and 1946, paid for expedited delivery of mail (referred to as Xpresspost by Canada Post).
+Special Delivery stamps, which were issued in Canada between 1898 and 1946, paid for expedited delivery of mail (now referred to as Xpresspost by Canada Post).

-According to the 2018 Unitrade Specialized Catalogue of Canadian Stamps, an imperforate variety exists (SC #E5a) with an imperforate pair catalogued at $800 in Very Fine condition and an imperforate plate block catalogued at $3,000 in Very Fine.
+An imperforate variety exists (SC #E5a) with an imperforate pair listed by the Unitrade Specialized Catalogue of Canadian Stamps at $800 in Very Fine condition and an imperforate plate block catalogued at $3,000 in Very Fine.
 There are 75 imperforate pairs known to exist.

 The Unitrade catalogue also explains: “In this revised design, the bottom tablet reads ‘CENTS’ only in place of ‘TWENTY CENTS.'”